wereinse/initial-terraform/README.md

 > If the terraform plan command is redirected to a file, there will be secrets stored in that file!
 >
-> Be sure to not to remove the ignore *tfplan* in the .gitignore file
+> Be sure not to remove the ignore *tfplan* in the .gitignore file
+>

 ## Module Documentation